+Singapore, a small yet beautiful island country and sovereign city-state, is located in Southeast Asia and is one of the most popular city destinations in the world.
+In Singapore, you can enjoy world-class shopping, casinos with robot servants, magical futuristic light-shows and clean and functional public transport.
+Singapore is a global transport, commerce, and finance hub, which attracts people from all over the world to live and work in.
 Singapore definitely lives up to its reputation of being very expensive, but the city is filled with free sights (Garden Rhapsody is a MUST!) and you won’t have to spend a week to see the main tourist places, as it’s totally doable in just 3 days.
-This is the Singapore travel guide and in here I will tell you everything from how to travel Singapore on a budget, top places to visit and everything there is to know about accommodation, food and transport.
+This is the Singapore travel guide and here I will tell you everything from how to travel Singapore on a budget, top places to visit and everything there is to know about accommodation, food and transport.

-Food - Singapore is known for it’s great food, but the prices here are also expensive.
+Food - Singapore is known for its great food, but the prices here are also expensive.
 A meal in a standard restaurant will cost you around $20 USD and a meal in Chinatown or Little India will be about $8 USD.
 If you want to save, hawkers are your place to be.

 Transportation - We found transportation well worth the price in Singapore.
-Because of it’s convenience and price we mostly took the MRT and bought a 3 day tourist pass for $15 USD.
+Because of its convenience and price we mostly took the MRT and bought a 3-day tourist pass for $15 USD.
 We first planned to just take Grab (taxi) everywhere, but it was so expensive, slow and stuck in city traffic that it was far more worth taking the MRT.